Submissions Rule of 3, Policies, and Ethics

 Authorship and credit should be shared in correct proportion to the various parties' contributions.
 Whether published or not, ideas or concepts derived from others should be acknowledged, as should advice and assistance received.
 Authors should also guard against plagiarizing the work of others.
 Plagiarism is defined as:

-The failure to give sufficient attribution to the words, ideas, or data of others that have been incorporated into a work, which an author submits for academic credit or other benefit.
+The failure to give sufficient attribution to the words, ideas, or data of others that have been incorporated into a work, which an author submits for academic credit or other benefits.
 Attribution is sufficient if it adequately informs and, therefore, does not materially mislead a reasonable reader as to the source of the words, ideas, or data.
 Attribution (or the lack thereof) is materially misleading if it could cause a reasonable reader to be mistaken as to the source of the words, ideas, or data in a way that could benefit the author submitting the work.
-(Worthen, 2004: 444.).
+(Worthen, 2004: 444.)